bmmpxf/geoserver/doc/en/user/source/security/auth/web.rst

 This example shows the process for when a user returns to the web admin after the previously created session has timed out.

-.. warning:: DOES THIS NEED A PIC?

 A session will time out after a certain period of time.
 When the user returns to the web admin, this becomes essentially the same chain of events as the user visiting the web app for the first time, as noted above.
 The chain proceeds to the *Anonymous* filter that authenticates anonymously.
 Since the page requested is likely to be a page that requires authentication, the response is that the user is redirected to the home page and is not logged in.

 User logs in with "Remember Me" flag set
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. warning:: DOES THIS NEED A PIC?

 This example shows the process for logging in with the "Remember Me" flag set.